Whats On Cardinia

 Access will be provided when requested except in circumstances outlined in legislation or where FOI provisions apply.
 FOI gives a general right to individuals to access information held by Government agencies limited by exemptions.

 Individuals are encouraged to contact the Council’s Privacy Officer to determine whether information can be accessed before making a formal FOI request.
 For details on how to make an application under the FOI Act, refer to Council’s website.

 Please also read our Privacy Collection Notice if making a submission or objection related to a notification given under the Planning and Environment Act 1987.

 The following Terms and Conditions govern the use of Creating Cardinia (“the site”).
-The platform is owned and operated by us, Harvest Digital Planning Pty Ltd (Harvest), on behalf of Cardinia Shire Council.
+The platform is owned and operated by us, Social Pinpoint Pty Ltd, on behalf of Cardinia Shire Council.

 What are the conditions with a user’s account?

 We are not responsible for the content on the site that has been provided by the users of the site.
 Any content posted by you is subject to the rules of our Moderation Policy.
 Your contribution to the site may be edited, removed or not published if we consider it inappropriate (refer to Moderation Policy).
 Contributors should also be aware that their posts may remain online indefinitely.
 Where practical, you may choose not to identify yourself, deal with us on an anonymous basis or use a pseudonym.

 What does Social Pinpoint require from their users?